 Autumn bird migration is starting and weather radar often detects large flocks of birds as they start their day.
 A large group of birds was detected leaving Green Island on Green Bay to feed just before sunrise on August 11, 2010.
-This radar signature, known as a "roost ring," occurs as birds leave their roost and fly into the air.
+This radar signature, known as a "roost ring," occurs as thousands of birds leave their roost and fly into the air.
 The roost ring expands until the birds begin foraging after dispersing.

 A similar dramatic roost ring was documented on August 10, 2006.